 In another report by McKinsey, it shows that 93% of businesses use survey-based metrics to gauge customer satisfaction.
 This helps you determine the strengths and weaknesses in the various aspects of your operations such as your customer service, marketing, sales, and more.
 As a result, you can ensure that your services can meet their expectations and demands, securing their loyalty in the process.

-By knowing what UX and CX each mean, you will notice their distinction from each other.
 Nonetheless, that is just a basic grasp of what each one deals with.
 To have a more in-depth understanding of this customer experience versus user experience debacle, here are some specific areas where they differ.

 Great CX and UX designs involve heavy research on human psychology.
 But whereas CX focuses on your customers’ behaviors, UX focuses on your users.
 It is important to note that users and customers are different.
 Not all customers are users and vice versa.